-"Prior learning that is given a value, by having it affirmed, acknowledged, assessed or certified" (NQAI)
+"Prior learning that is given a value, by having it affirmed, acknowledged, assessed or certified."
+(NQAI).
+This policy includes the use of the term Recognition of Prior Experiential Learning (RPEL) as being included in the general term 'RPL'.

-The recognition of prior learning (RPL) is an inherent part of OTC's policy in relation to access or opportunity.
-RPL supports and facilitates access to OTC by recognising and valuing the life, formal learning and workplace experiences of learners and will recognise knowledge or experience previously gained in these contexts.
-The OTC RPL policy is fair, transparent and consistently applied.
+The recognition of prior learning (RPL) and the recognition of prior experiential learning (RPEL) is an inherent part of OTC's policy in relation to access or opportunity.
+RPL/RPEL supports and facilitates access to OTC by recognising and valuing the life, formal learning and workplace experiences of learners and will recognise knowledge or experience previously gained in these contexts.
+The OTC RPL/RPEL policy is fair, transparent and consistently applied.